CtrlAltJon/PeterThePowerMeter/README.md

 ## 🔜 Coming Soon
 I am currently in the process of refining and cleaning up the firmware comments to ensure the code is as clear and readable as possible, even though the project is fully functional.
 I am also polishing the documentation and preparing additional guides that I'll upload to the repository soon.
+Currently seeking help with:
+* Enclosure Design: I'm looking for contributors to design a 3D-printable enclosure compatible with a standard 1-module DIN rail format.
+I think I'll be able to upload at least the STL file soon, but not the project.

 ## 📝 License